Mohnyin Thado: Successful revolt (1425–1426)

 His drive south began in February 1426.
-His forces faced the Ava defenses led by Gov. Thray Sithu of Myinsaing, and Gov. Le Than Bwa of Onbaung.
+His forces faced the Ava defences led by Gov. Thray Sithu of Myinsaing, and Gov. Le Than Bwa of Onbaung.
 Thado's strategy was to march at a "slow, methodical, and deliberate" pace, so as to allow Nyo's unenthusiastic vassals to desert him.
 Even when his vanguard forces scored a surprisingly quick victory at Thissein, Thado paused the advance to recruit more troops from the region.
 In April, his enlarged forces defeated the 3000-man garrison at Wetchet, knocking Thray Sithu out of the war.

 The victory opened the way to Sagaing, across the Irrawaddy from Ava.
 Here, Thado persuaded the commander of the Sagaing garrison, Le Than Bwa, to leave the fight by giving the sawbwa a substantial amount of gold and silver.
 Le Than Bwa's departure created a panic across the river.
 All but one of the vassals guarding the perimeter around Ava renounced their ties to Nyo, and withdrew to their home regions.
 King Nyo and Queen Bo-Me subsequently fled the capital, and Thado entered the capital unopposed on 16 May 1426.